parane/web-development/oop/script/Object.md

 ### Object Type ###
-Object is a type in JavaScript just like string, number etc. There are subtypes to objects, which are
+Object is a type in JavaScript just like Built in class string, number etc. There are subtypes to objects, which are

 String
 Number
 Array
 Function
 RegEx
 Object
 Boolean
 Date
 Error
+Promise
+WeakMap
+WeakSet

 ![Alt Text](asset/Object.gif)